Fun Crochet Sweater Dress | Free Pattern & Video Tutorial

 No. yarns (skeins): XS [S/ M /L/ XL] [2XL/ 3XL /4XL/ 5XL] = 6 [6/ 7/ 7/ 7] [8/ 8/ 8/ 9]

-Tools: tapestry needlemeasuring tapescissorsstitch markers
+Tools: tapestry needlemeasuring tapescissorsstitch marker

 Skill: Easy +